 History of The Royal Tunbridge Wells Pantiles

-The elegant colonnaded walkway known as the Pantiles has become probably the most well known view of Royal Tunbridge Wells.
+The elegant colonnaded walkway known as the Pantiles in Royal Tunbridge Wells has become probably the most well known view of the town.

-Once the playground of the gentry and royalty, the Pantiles in Tunbridge Wells remains a pleasant place to browse, shop, eat, drink and stroll.
+Once the playground of the gentry and royalty, the Pantiles remains a pleasant place to browse, shop, eat, drink and stroll.

 The practice of drinking from natural cold springs for health reasons dates back to Roman times.